-- f.
+- xxvii.
+Educational Institutions.
+Educational institutions-including public and private K-12 schools, colleges, and universities-for purposes of facilitating distance learning, performing critical research, or performing other essential functions, provided that social distancing of six-feet per person is maintained to the greatest extent possible; and, - xxviii.
+Childcare Facilities.
+Childcare facilities providing services that enable individuals exempted in this Order to work as permitted.
+To the extent possible, childcare facilities must operate under the following mandatory conditions; - i.
+Childcare must be carried out in stable groups of 10 or fewer ("stable" means that the same 10 or fewer children are in the same group each day); - ii.
+Children shall not change from one group to another; - iii.
+If more than one group of children is cared for at one facility, each group shall be in a separate room.
+Groups shall not mix with each other. - iv.
+Childcare providers shall remain solely with one group of children. - f.
 Minimum Basic Operations.
 For the purposes of this Order, "Minimum Basic Operations" include the following, provided that employees comply with Social Distancing Requirements as defined in this Section, to the extent possible, while carrying out such operations: - i.
-The minimum necessary activities to maintain the value of the business's inventory, ensure security, process payroll and employee benefits, comply with state and federal reporting requirements, or for related functions; or - ii.
+The minimum necessary activities to maintain the value of the business's inventory, ensure security, process payroll and employee benefits, or for related functions; or - ii.
 The minimum necessary activities to facilitate employees of the business being able to continue to work remotely from their residences. - g.
 Essential Travel.
 For the purposes of this Order, "Essential Travel" includes travel for any of the following purposes.
 Individuals engaged in any Essential Travel must comply with all Social Distancing Requirements as defined in this Section. - i.
 Any travel related to the provision of or access to Essential Activities, essential Governmental Functions, Essential Businesses, Critical Infrastructure, or Minimum Basic Operations; - ii.
-Travel to care for elderly, minors, dependents, persons with disabilities, other vulnerable persons or pets; - iii.
+Travel to care for elderly, minors, dependents, persons with disabilities, or other vulnerable persons; - iii.
 Travel to or from educational institutions for purposes of receiving materials for distance learning, for receiving meals, or any other related services; - iv.
-Travel to return from or to a place of residence from outside the jurisdiction (e.g., returning home from a closing university); - v.
+Travel to retain from or to a place of residence from outside the jurisdiction (e.g., returning home from a closing university); - v.
 Travel required by law enforcement or court order; - vi.
-Travel by church staff/clergy for the purpose of producing remote delivery of religious services or other ministries requiring travel; or, - vii.
-Travel required for non-residents to return to their place of residence outside the County.
-Individuals are strongly encouraged to verify that their transportation out of the County remains available and functional prior to commencing such travel. - h.
+Travel by church staff/clergy for the purpose of producing of remote delivery of religious services or other ministries requiring travel; or, - vii.
+Travel required for non-residents to return to their place of residence outside the City.
+Individuals are strongly encouraged to verify that their transportation out of the City remains available and functional prior to commencing such travel.

+- h.
 Residences.
 For purposes of this Order, residences include single family homes, multiple family homes, hotels, motels, shared rental units, and similar facilities. - i.
 Social Distancing Requirements.
-For purposes of this Order, Social Distancing Requirements include maintaining at least a six-foot distance from other individuals, washing hands with soap and water for at least 20 seconds as frequently as possible, or using hand sanitizer, covering coughs or sneezes (into the sleeve or elbow, not hands), regularly cleaning high-touch surfaces, and not shaking hands.
+For purposes of this Order, Social Distancing Requirements include maintain at least a six-foot distance from other individuals, washing hands with soap and water for at least 20 seconds as frequently as possible or using hand sanitizer, covering coughs or sneezes (into the sleeve or elbow, not hands), regularly cleaning high-touch surfaces, and not shaking hands.